oracle/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

     ```
     Note that the `pluginManagement {}` block must appear before any other statements in the file.

-## Build a Native Executable with Gradle
+## Build a Native Executable with Resources Autodetection

 You can already build a native executable by running `./gradlew nativeCompile` or run it directly by invoking `./gradlew nativeRun`.
-However, at this stage, running the native executable will fail, because this application requires additional metadata: you need to provide it with a list of resources to load.
+However, at this stage, running the native executable will fail because this application requires additional metadata: you need to provide it with a list of resources to load.

 1. Instruct the plugin to automatically detect resources to be included in the native executable.
 Add this to your `build.gradle` file: